Brexit and its impact on small business accounting

 What’s changed since 31 December 2020?

 This was the date when the transition period with the EU ended.
 The UK now operates a full external border as a sovereign nation.

 If they haven’t already, businesses will need to make a number of changes to ensure the continued flow of people, data, goods and services between the UK and the EU.
-To give businesses extra time to make necessary arrangements, the UK Government has taken the decision to introduce the new border controls in three stages up until 1 July 2021.
+To give businesses extra time to make necessary arrangements, the UK Government took the decision to introduce the new border controls in three stages until 1 July 2021.